 How A Dad Filmed His Early Days Of Fatherhood And Became A YouTube Star

-When La Guardia Cross first heard his wife was having a child, "it completely caught me off guard, I didn't feel ready."
+When La Guardia Cross first heard his wife was having a child, "it completely caught me off guard.
+I didn't feel ready."

-By the time his daughter Amalah was born in 2014 — although still freaking out — he got out his camera — and started recording: The hospital room — him holding his little baby in his arms.
+By the time his daughter Amalah was born in 2014 — although still freaking out — he got out his camera and started recording.
+The hospital room — him holding his little baby in his arms.
 Amalah sleeping.
 Amalah crying.
 Lots of stuff about diapers and poop.

 He uploaded the short videos to YouTube.
-He called it: New Father Chronicles.
-A job at a university communications office had given him video chops — so those first videos even had a theme song and title cards.
+He called it New Father Chronicles.
+A job at a university communications office had given him video chops, so those first videos even had a theme song and title cards.

 "I thought it would be funny because I knew I had no idea what I was doing," he says.